atomikui/atomikui-core/src/components/Flex/Flex.md

 ### Flex Item Sizing

-Flex items can be sized by applying the `flexBasis` prop to the Flex.Item component.
+The `flex` CSS rule can be applied to Flex items with the `flex` prop.

 ```jsx
 import { Flex } from '@atomikui/core';